Zaporizhzhia Nuclear Power Plant

-The plant has six VVER-1000 pressurized light water nuclear reactors (PWR), each fuelled with ^{235}U (LEU) and generating 950 MWe, for a total power output of 5,700 MWe.
+The plant has six VVER-1000 pressurized light water nuclear reactors (PWR), each fueled with ^{235}U (LEU) and generating 950 MWe, for a total power output of 5,700 MWe.
 The first five were successively brought online between 1985 and 1989, and the sixth was added in 1995.
-The plant generates nearly half of the country's electricity derived from nuclear power, and more than a fifth of total electricity generated in Ukraine.
+In 2020, the plant generated nearly half of the country's electricity derived from nuclear power, and more than a fifth of total electricity generated in Ukraine.
 The Zaporizhzhia thermal power station is nearby.

-On 4 March 2022, the nuclear and thermal power stations were both captured by Russian forces during the Battle of Enerhodar of the 2022 Russian invasion of Ukraine. the plant is reportedly controlled by the Russian company Rosatom.
-The plant continued to be operated by Ukrainian staff, under Russian control, until 11 September 2022, when the sixth reactor was disconnected.
+On 4 March 2022, days into the Russian invasion of Ukraine, Russian forces seized both the nuclear and thermal power stations.
+As of 12 March 2022, the Russian company Rosatom claimed control over the plant.
+Since its capture, the plant does not generate power and is mostly shut down.

 Facilities

 The spent nuclear fuel is stored in cooling pools inside the reactor containments for up to five years.
 It is then transferred to an on-site dry cask storage facility that was commissioned in 2004.
-The reactors and spent fuel pools depend on water from the Kakhovka Reservoir for cooling.
-The reservoir is created by the Kakhovka Hydroelectric Power Plant dam, which is a main conflict location of the two war participants.
+The reactors and spent fuel pools formerly depended on water from the Kakhovka Reservoir for cooling.
+The reservoir was created by the Kakhovka Hydroelectric Power Plant dam, much of which was destroyed in June 2023 while it was under Russian control.
+Cooling water for the shut-down reactors and other essential nuclear safety services is now provided by 11 groundwater wells.

-The electricity generated is supplied to the Ukrainian grid through four 750kV overhead transmission lines and one 330kV line.
-One of the 750kV lines runs northwards across the Kakhovka Reservoir and on to the Dniprovska substation just south of Vilnohirsk in Dnipropetrovsk Oblast.
-The other three 750kV lines run south from the plant, first splitting off at the village of Zapovitne to the Kakhovska substation just west of Nova Kakhovka.
-This is the newest of the lines and was commissioned in 2021.
-Two lines continue south-southeast, splitting off at the urban-type settlement of Mykhailivka with one line continuing southeast to the Pivdennodonbaska mines in Donetsk Oblast, and the other continuing east and then north to the Zaporizka substation north of Znackove in Zaporizhzhia Oblast.
-The 330kV line runs to the neighbouring Zaporizhzhia thermal power station.
+Formerly, the electricity generated was supplied to the Ukrainian grid through four 750 kV overhead transmission lines and one 330 kV line.
+One of the 750 kV lines runs northwards across the Kakhovka Reservoir and on to the Dniprovska substation just south of Vilnohirsk in Dnipropetrovsk Oblast.
+The other three 750 kV lines ran south from the plant and were destroyed.
+One diverged from the others near the village of Zapovitne and ran to the Kakhovska substation just west of Nova Kakhovka.
+This was the newest of the lines and was commissioned in 2021.
+Two lines continued south-southeast, diverging at the urban-type settlement of Mykhailivka.
+One continued southeast to the Pivdennodonbaska mines in Donetsk Oblast, while the other continued east and then north to the Zaporizka substation north of Znackove in Zaporizhzhia Oblast.
+The 330 kV line runs to the neighbouring Zaporizhzhia thermal power station.

 In 2017, modernization work was completed on reactor unit 3, enabling a 10-year life extension to 2027.
 In 2021, modernization work was completed on unit 5, enabling a 10-year life extension.

+Because it is missing three of the four 750 kV supply lines and the Kakhovka Reservoir for cooling water, Energoatom reports that the reactors cannot safely be restarted.